jaumefapa/tech-challenge-cofi/README.md

 Finally, I would set up a layered architecture for the backend following this structure: src
 │ app.js # App entry point
-└───api # Express route controllers for all the endpoints of the app └───config # Environment variables and configuration related stuff └───models # Database models
+└───api # Express route controllers for all the endpoints of the app
+└───config # Environment variables and configuration related stuff
+└───models # Database models
-└───services # All the business logic is here └───types # Type declaration files (d.ts) for Typescript
+└───services # All the business logic is here
+└───types # Type declaration files (d.ts) for Typescript

 NOTE1: there's no products.json or any sort of database.
 NOTE2: I have not worked with Git commits despite I usually do it :)

-### Run test
+### Run tests

 Aftern running 'npm install' in the root folder, you can run the script